Solify2/programmation-2-doc/content/docs/Séance_3/_index.md

   open: true
 ---

-Pages can be organized into folders. s
+Pages can be organized into folders